Jhumpa Lahiri: Literary career

 Lahiri's early short stories faced rejection from publishers "for years".
+In 1998, she published "Interpreter of Maladies", a short story that received positive reviews and was included in The Best American Short Stories 1999, edited by authors Katrina Kenison and Amy Tan.
 Her debut short story collection, Interpreter of Maladies, was finally released in 1999.
-The stories address sensitive dilemmas in the lives of Indians or Indian immigrants, with themes such as marital difficulties, the bereavement over a stillborn child, and the disconnection between first and second generation United States immigrants.
-Lahiri later wrote, "When I first started writing I was not conscious that my subject was the Indian-American experience.
+The stories address sensitive dilemmas in the lives of Indians or Indian immigrants, with themes such as marital difficulties, the bereavement over a stillborn child, and the disconnection between first and second-generation United States immigrants.
+Lahiri later wrote, "When I first started writing, I was not conscious that my subject was the Indian-American experience.
 What drew me to my craft was the desire to force the two worlds I occupied to mingle on the page as I was not brave enough, or mature enough, to allow in life."
 The collection was praised by American critics, but received mixed reviews in India, where reviewers were alternately enthusiastic and upset Lahiri had "not paint[ed] Indians in a more positive light."
 Interpreter of Maladies sold 600,000 copies and received the 2000 Pulitzer Prize for Fiction (only the seventh time a story collection had won the award).

 In 2003, Lahiri published her first novel, The Namesake.
-The theme and plot of this story was influenced in part by a family story she heard growing up.
-Her father's cousin was involved in a train wreck and was only saved when the workers saw a beam of light reflected off of a watch he was wearing.
-Similarly, the protagonist's father in The Namesake was rescued because his peers recognized the books that he read by Russian author Nikolai Gogol.
+The theme and plot of this story were influenced in part by a family story she heard growing up.
+Her father's cousin was involved in a train wreck and was only saved when the workers saw a beam of light reflected off a watch he was wearing.
+Similarly, the protagonist's father in The Namesake was saved after a train wreck because a rescuer's flashlight illuminated the fluttering white page of the father's book, written by Russian author Nikolai Gogol.
 The father and his wife emigrated to the United States as young adults.
 After this life-changing experience, he named his son Gogol and his daughter Sonali.
 Together the two children grow up in a culture with different mannerisms and customs that clash with what their parents have taught them.
 A film adaptation of The Namesake was released in March 2007, directed by Mira Nair and starring Kal Penn as Gogol and Bollywood stars Tabu and Irrfan Khan as his parents.
 Lahiri herself made a cameo as "Aunt Jhumpa".